zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 <span class="more"></span>

-We will be incrementaly creating a Promise implementation that by the end will *mostly* meet the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/), and understand how promises meet the needs of asynchronous programming along the way.
+We will be incrementally creating a Promise implementation that by the end will *mostly* meet the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/), and understand how promises meet the needs of asynchronous programming along the way.
 This article assumes you already have some familiarity with Promises.
 If you don't, [promisejs.org](http://promisejs.org) is a good site to checkout.

 ## Table of Contents